kalymos/PsNee/README.md

       P                              P  P            P  P            P
      P                   PPPPPPPPPPPP  P            P  PPPPPPPPPPP  PPPPPPPPPPP
 ---------------------------------------
-This version is from the forum http://www.psxdev.net/forum/viewtopic.php?f=47&t=1262&start=40 And is developed by psxdev
+This version is from
+http://www.psxdev.net/forum/viewtopic.php?f=47&t=1262&start=40
+Is developed by the psxdev team

 -------------------------------------------------
  This PsNee version is meant for Arduino boards.
  16Mhz and 8Mhz variants are supported.
 "Pro Micro" etc supported and recommended ATtinys should be able to do this as well; requires a bit of porting and testing

-PAL PU-41 support isn't implemented here yet.
+ PAL PM-41 support isn't implemented here yet.
 Use PsNee v6 for them.
+ NTSC-U/J PM-41 are supported with PU22_MODE.

  By default, this code is multi-region.
 You can optimize it for your console, if you want to.
-Choose the correct inject_SCEX() for your console region.

-e = Europe / PAL
-a = North America / NTSC-U
-i = Japan / NTSC-J
+ Choose the correct inject_SCEX() for your console region. e = Europe / PAL a = North America / NTSC-U i = Japan / NTSC-J

+ Use #define PU22_MODE for PU-22, PU-23, PM-41 mainboards.

 --------------------------------------------------
                 Old readme!